ostrolucky/stdinho/README.md

 # Client
 $ firefox http://127.0.0.1:1337

+## Use case 2: Simple one-way chat
+# Server (broadcaster)
+$ { while read a; do echo $a; done }|bin/stdinho 127.0.0.1:1337
+# Client
+curl 127.0.0.1:1337

-## Use case 2: Share application logs in realtime
+## Use case 3: Share application logs in realtime
 # Server
 $ tail -f project/var/log/*.log|stdinho 0.0.0.0:1337
 # Client
 $ curl 127.0.0.1:1337

-## Use case 3: Stream a folder, including compressing
+## Use case 4: Stream a folder, including compressing
 # Server
 $ zip -qr - project|stdinho 0.0.0.0:1337 -f project.zip
 # Client
 $ curl 127.0.0.1:1337 -o project.zip # Saves it to project.zip

-## Use case 4: Dump remote database and stream it to different database on the fly via middle man
+## Use case 5: Dump remote database and stream it to different database on the fly via middle man
 # Server
 $ ssh admin@example.com "mysqldump -u root -ptoor database|gzip -c"|stdinho 0.0.0.0:1337 -f "$(date).sql.gz" # also saves the backup locally
 # Client
 $ curl 127.0.0.1:1337|gunzip|mysql -u root -ptoor database # Import it directly to local DB

-## Use case 5:
+## Use case 6:
 #   There is bad connectivity between A (public server) and B (user connected to network via special VPN),
 #   but good connectivity between A and C (on same local network as A, but not public).
 #   However, B and C are behind NAT in separate networks, so there is no direct connection between them.